 When you have obstructive sleep apnea, it means that your airway is repeatedly being blocked by mouth and throat tissues while you sleep.
 The tissues gradually clog your airway and cause increasingly loud snoring until they stop you from breathing and force your body to wake up enough to clear it.
 To test for sleep apnea, a home sleep study can measure things like your level of sleep, blood oxygen levels, and more to determine if you’re suffering from sleep apnea episodes throughout the night.
 After reviewing your results with you, your dentist can help you determine if you may benefit from sleep apnea treatment.

 Take Home a Convenient Sleep Study

 With a take-home sleep study, you can test for your likelihood of sleep apnea without having to stay overnight in a facility for an attended sleep assessment.
-To learn more, schedule a consultation with your dentist by calling E-Care Dentistry, PA in Olathe, KS, today at 913-764-1018 or 913-353-4213.
+To learn more, schedule a consultation with your dentist by calling E-Care Dentistry, PA in Olathe, KS, today at 913-764-1018.
 We also proudly serve patients from Overland Park, Lenexa, Leawood, Gardner, and all surrounding communities.